Unicus-International/voting-booth/Documentation/API.md

 ### Fetching vote information

-The reply body will contain a JSON object that contains a field `election`, containing the fields `name`, a string; `question`, a string; `runs`, a JSON object containing `from` and `to`, both dates (ISO8601-encoded strings); and `system`, string containing an identifier for the system in use.

-The reply JSON object will also have the field `ballots` which contains a list of ballots, each a JSON object with a field `name` containing a string, and a field `candidates` containing a list of candidate JSON objects.
+The reply body must contain a JSON object that contains a field `election`, containing the fields `name`, a string; `question`, a string; `runs`, a JSON object containing `from` and `to`, both dates (ISO8601-encoded strings); and `system`, string containing an identifier for the system in use, as well as a field `ballots` which contains a list of ballots, each a JSON object with a field `name` containing a string, and a field `candidates` containing a list of candidate JSON objects.
 Each candidate JSON object contains a field `identifier`, and a field `name`.

 The reply JSON object may also contain a field `vote`, containing a JSON object with vote information, as described in [Submitting vote information](#submitting-vote-information).